sch3fr/StudyDump/JOURNAL.md

 I added new calculation type to my calculator app, nothing extreme.
 ## 13-OCT-21
 I did a lot of coding at school today.
 I finished an assignment that was supposed to take 90 minutes in 15, I am really proud of myself.
+## 14-OCT-21
+I came back from school late again today.
+It is very late rigt now and I completely forgot to code today.
+Luckily we did some UI designs at school which I decided to count, since I do have 3 UI apps in production right now and I am not happy with how they look.
+However I am learning valuable things about UX at school.